Best Fitness Trackers for Cyclists iMore 2020

 Best Bike Computer: Garmin Edge 830

-It includes also includes the Garmin Cycle Map with popularity routing that helps you ride like a local.
-You'll also get on-device route creation and off-course recalculation so you always know where you are.
+It includes the Garmin Cycle Map with popularity routing that helps you ride like a local.
+You'll also get on-device route creation and off-course recalculation, so you always know where you are.
 The mountain biking model has integrated Trail forks data.
 You can customize this computer with free apps, widgets, and data fields from the Connect IQ store.
 It's compatible with ANT+ and BLE.

 This bike computer is very pricey, but most agree that it's worth the cost for what you get.
-Take note that some users complained of syncing issues, so th at's definitely something to consider before purchasing.
+Take note that some users complained of syncing issues, so that's something to consider before purchasing.

 - GPS routing and mapping